Laws regarding rape: Punishment of assailants

 Punishment for rape in most countries today is imprisonment.
-Castration is sometimes a punishment for rape and, controversially, some U.S. jurisdictions allow shorter sentences for sex criminals who agree to voluntary chemical castration.
+Controversially, some U.S. jurisdictions allow shorter sentences for sex criminals who agree to voluntary chemical castration.

 In the past, rape was often punished with death, and it is punishable by death in at least nine countries today: China, Afghanistan, United Arab Emirates, Egypt, Iran, Saudi Arabia, Pakistan, and North Korea.
 In some of these instances, special circumstances apply.
 For example, rape is only punishable by death in India if the victim dies or is put in a persistent vegetative state, and/or if the rapist is a repeat offender, and in Iran, a death sentence for rape can be substituted with compensation, with or without imprisonment and flogging, if the victim so chooses.

 In 1977, in Coker v.
 Georgia the Supreme Court of the United States held that the death penalty for the crime of rape of an adult woman was cruel and unusual punishment, and thus banned it as a violation of the Eighth Amendment to the United States Constitution.
 In 2008 in Kennedy v.
 Louisiana it ruled the same in regard to rape of a child.

 Prison sentences for rape are not uniform.
 A study made by the U.S. Department of Justice of prison releases in 1992, involving about 80 percent of the prison population, found that the average sentence for convicted rapists was 9.8 years, while the actual time served was 5.4 years.
 This follows the typical pattern of violent crimes in the US, where those convicted typically serve no more than half of their sentence.

 Between 2002 and 2003, more than one in ten convicted rapists in Victoria, Australia, served a wholly suspended sentence, and the average total effective sentence for rape was seven years.
 In the Republic of Ireland, the average sentence given for rape is 5–7 years.